ab1neet/AI-Driven-Hospital-SCM/README.md

 - Supplier risk heatmaps
 - Demand forecast curves with confidence bands
 - Interactive route maps (Folium)

-## 🤝 Contributing
-Contributions are welcome!
-Please fork the repo, create a branch, and submit a PR.

 ## 📜 License
 This project is licensed under the MIT License.